vedph/cadmus_doc/core/core.graph.md

 ### Entity ID (UID)

 The entity ID is a shortened URI (where a conventional prefix replaces the namespace), calculated as defined by the entity mapping.
-As we want a human-friendly UID, the UID is essentially derived from the designated entity label.
-Further, an optional prefix is usually added to provide some more structure; and a numeric suffix can be used to disambiguate among different UIDs.
+As we want a human-friendly UID, the UID is essentially derived from the designated entity _label_.

+Further, an optional _prefix_ is usually added to provide some more structure; and a numeric _suffix_ can be used to disambiguate among different UIDs.

 Thus, the UID is built by concatenating these elements:

 (1) **prefix**: an optional prefix defined in the node mapping.

 (2) **label**: the label is used as the main source to build the UID.
 Unless entered manually, the label is built from the label template defined in the node mapping.
-Once the label has been built, it is used here with filtering, i.e. the label whitespaces are normalized and replaced with underscores, the result is trimmed, only letters, digits, underscores (`_`) and dashes (`-`) are preserved, letters are all lowercased, and diacritics are removed.
+Once the label has been built, it is used here with filtering, i.e. the label whitespaces are normalized and replaced with underscores; the result is trimmed; only letters, digits, underscores (`_`) and dashes (`-`) are preserved; letters are all lowercased; and diacritics are removed.

-In the result of 1+2, any sequence of `/` is reduced to a single `/`.
+Note: in the result of (1)+(2), any sequence of `/` is reduced to a single `/`.
 This makes it easier to build templates without caring about separators: e.g. a prefix template `x:persons/{group-id}/` where there is no group would generate `x:persons//`, which becomes `x:persons/`.

-(3) `#` + a numeric **suffix** is added if the result (1+2) happens to be found in `sid_lookup`.`unsuffixed`.
-If found, a numeric suffix is added (generated from the DB to be granted as unique).
+(3) `#` + a numeric **suffix** is added if the result of (1)+(2) happens to be already present (i.e. technically it is found in `sid_lookup`.`unsuffixed`).
+In this case, a numeric suffix is added (generated from the DB to be granted as unique).

-Note that for item titles a couple of conventions dictate that:
+Note that for _item titles_ a couple of conventions dictate that:

 - if the title ends with `[#...]`, then the text between `[#` and `]` is assumed as the UID.
 The only processing is prepending the prefix defined in the mapping, if any.
 - if the title ends with `[@...]`, then the text between `[@` and `]` is prefixed to the generated UID.
 If the mapping already defines a prefix, it gets prepended to this one.

-Once the UID gets generated, the SID/UID pair is saved in `sid_lookup`.
+Once the UID gets generated, a SID/UID pair is saved in `sid_lookup`.
+This links the source identified by SID (essentially, an item or a part's pin) to the entity identified by UID.

-For instance, an item emits an entity whose label is mapped to its title.
-Say the title is `Barbato da Sulmona [@correspondents]`, with a `person` facet ID, and the item's mapping has:
+For instance, say an item representing a person emits an entity, whose label is mapped to its title; the title is `Barbato da Sulmona [@correspondents]`, with a `person` facet ID.
+Say our item's mapping has:

 - `source_type` = 0 (item).
-- `prefix` = `persons/{title-prefix}/`, which gets resolved into `persons/correspondents/`.
+- `prefix` = `x:persons/{title-prefix}/`, which gets resolved into `x:persons/correspondents/`.
-- `label_template` = `{title}`, resulting in `barbato_da_sulmona` (while the final prefix `correspondents`, as defined by convention, is cut into `title-prefix`).
+- `label_template` = `{title}`, resulting in `barbato_da_sulmona` (while the final prefix `correspondents`, as defined by convention, was moved into `title-prefix`).

-we would then get `persons/correspondents/barbato_da_sulmona`.
+According to this mapping, we would then get the UID `x:persons/correspondents/barbato_da_sulmona`.

 ### Entry ID (EID)

 A third type of identifiers is represented by the "entry" ID.
 A Cadmus part corresponding to a single entity is a single "entry".
-In this case, its ID is simply provided by the container's item.
-For instance, a person-information part inside a person item just adds data to the unique entity represented by the item.
+In this case, its ID is simply provided by the part's item.

+For instance, a person-information part inside a person item just adds data to the unique entity represented by the item (=the person).
 So, the target entity is just the one derived from the item.

-Conversely, a manuscript's decorations part is a collection of decorations, each corresponding to an entry and eventually having its EID (exposed via an `eid` pin).
+Conversely, a manuscript's decorations part is a collection of decorations, each corresponding to an entry, eventually having its EID (exposed via an `eid` pin).
 All the entries with EIDs get mapped into entities.

 Thus, here we call EIDs the identifiers provided by users for entries in a Cadmus collection-part.
-When present, such EIDs are used to build the final portion of part SIDs, as illustrated above.
+When present, such EIDs are used to build the final portion of part SIDs, as illustrated [above](#source-id-sid).

 Even though this is a remote option, EIDs can be composed using `@` to represent nesting.